-Social engagement has become even more relevant through the refugee crisis.
-Companies have since stepped up their efforts for social concerns—because they’re well aware that successful business requires a stable society.
-And it’s more than a welcome side effect that this kind of engagement also creates better visibility, motivates staff and attracts young talent.
-Yet for this kind of engagement to remain credible for the long term, its impact must be verifiable.
+Social engagement has become even more relevant through the corona pandemic.
+Companies are stepping up their efforts to address social concerns—because they’re well aware that successful business requires a stable society.
+And it’s more than a welcome side effect that this kind of engagement also creates better visibility, motivates staff and attracts new talent.
+Yet for this kind of engagement to remain credible for the long term, its impact should be assessed.

 • Engagement strategy

 A successful strategy for the social engagement of companies—often called corporate citizenship—considers the effects of the engagement as early as in the planning stage.
 Therefore, the fields of action must fit the company, and its activities must lead to demonstrable effects.
 If these have societal relevance, the company’s reputation will also benefit.

 Granting employees time off for social engagement projects sound simple enough.
 There’s typically a great desire for this among staff and young employees particularly appreciate such offers.
 A solid concept is required to make it worthwhile, however.
 Suitable projects, employee coaching, flexible organization, intensive communication and a great motto—these are all indispensable, and we can help you make it all happen.